5 stretches to reduce back pain for better scores and pain-free golf.

 They will prepare you to:

-– Improve your golf game by being more consistency and relaxed
+– Improve your golf game by being more consistent and relaxed

 – Increase drive distance by creating more kinetic energy